-No. EAC Condition Implementation Status Compliance Status Description participated in Bear Aware or a similar training program. verify implementation of EPPs.
+No. EAC Condition Implementation Status Compliance Status Description training program.
 EAC 18 Prohibit feeding of wildlife at work sites.
 Ongoing In Compliance Section 4.17 of the CEMP requires that Contractor EPPs address this requirement.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
-EAC 18 • Ensure that all construction areas and worker housing sites are kept clean and free of discarded anthropogenic food sources, with garbage securely stored in verified bear-proof containers or removed from site.
+EAC 18 Ensure that all construction areas and worker housing sites are kept clean and free of discarded anthropogenic food sources, with garbage securely stored in verified bear-proof containers or removed from site.
 Ongoing In Compliance Section 4.17 of the CEMP requires that Contractor EPPs address this requirement.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
+These inspections have identified on several occasions the presence of non-animal proof waste containers; in all cases these containers were either removed entirely or replaced with animal-proof containers within 2-weeks.
 EAC 18 Prohibit work crews from hunting while on any work sites, Project built roads and worker housing sites.
 Ongoing In Compliance Section 4.17 of the CEMP requires that Contractor EPPs address this requirement.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
 EAC 18 Prohibit work crews from cleaning game at construction sites.
 Project built roads and worker housing sites.
 Ongoing In Compliance Section 4.17 of the CEMP requires that Contractor EPPs address this requirement.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
 EAC 18 Measures to minimize road mortality, including posted speed limits, provision of alternative transportation options including, for example, carpooling, Ongoing In Compliance Section 4.17 of the CEMP requires that Contractor EPPs address this requirement.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
 EAC 18 Procedures for reporting dangerous human-wildlife incidents and incidents of wildlife mortality.
 Ongoing In Compliance Section 4.17 of the CEMP requires that Contractor EPPs address this requirement.
-BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
+BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to